Here’s what you should know about car insurance and driving laws in Kentucky.

 As an alternative to a basic liability insurance policy, you can also purchase car insurance with a single policy limit of $60,000.
 If you choose this option, however, you must carry PIP.
 Learn more about minimum coverage requirements throughout the U.S., as they vary by state.

 Although a minimum amount of liability insurance is required, you should consider raising your coverage limits for more financial protection in the event of an at-fault crash.
-We recommend having at least $500,000 in bodily injury and property damage liability coverage.
+Many experts recommend bodily injury limits of $100,000 per person/$300,000 per accident, and property damage liability limits of $100,000.
+If you are a high networth individual, you should consider raising your limits even higher.

 Comprehensive insurance is an optional policy that covers vehicle damage stemming from non-collision incidents, like falling objects, theft, vandalism, fires, flooding, and accidents with animals.
-Most comprehensive insurance policies compensate you based on the actual cash value (ACV) of your vehicle, which is equal to the purchase cost minus depreciation.
+Comprehensive insurance policies compensate you based on the actual cash value (ACV) of your vehicle, which is equal to the purchase cost minus depreciation.

 Uninsured motorist coverage will pay for your vehicle’s damages if you get hit by a driver who does not have insurance, or who does not have enough coverage to pay for your losses in full.
-In Kentucky, uninsured motorist insurance is optional, but we recommend adding it to your policy with a coverage limit of at least $500,000.
+In Kentucky, uninsured motorist insurance is optional, but we recommend adding it to your policy with coverage equal to your liability limits.

 Seeing average rates can be helpful, but keep in mind that car insurance premiums are personalized for every driver, based on factors like age, ZIP code, and the insurance company.
-When we researched car insurance rates in Kentucky, we found annual premiums as low as $682 and as high as $2,197.
+Individual rates can vary significantly depending on your driving history, credit score, vehicle type, and coverage selections.
 The only way to know for sure what you’ll pay for auto insurance in Kentucky is to get a car insurance quote.

 To maintain a low rate, consider shopping around for new quotes at least once a year.
 That way, you can switch car insurance providers if you find a better rate from a different carrier.